-B. Course reflections submitted on Blackboard:
+B. Course reflections (submit on Blackboard):

 You will prepare a written response two times during our course reflecting on content and growth.
 The responses will be due before class as noted on the tentative schedule and will be submitted through Blackboard.